MicrosoftDocs/CortanaSkillsKit/docs/skills/known-issues.md

 }
 ```

-For JavaScript, you can create a [customer recognizer](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-messages?view=azure-bot-service-3.0) that maps an empty string to a help intent.
+For JavaScript, you can create a [custom recognizer](https://docs.microsoft.com/azure/bot-service/nodejs/bot-builder-nodejs-recognize-intent-messages?view=azure-bot-service-4.0) that maps an empty string to a help intent.

 ### Bot created from the QnA (V3) template fails when invoked without an intent